geragcp/netmaker-k3s/README.md

 I was looking at netmaker the other day and thought: wouldn't it be nice if it could be deployed more easily to kubernetes?
 The project offers a helm chart that adds high availability if you are in need of such a thing.
 I was not.
 I just wanted to test it in a vm.
+To adapt this to run in a cluster, simply modify the pvc configs to use nfs, longhorn, rook, etc.

 This project contains a deployment that puts the netmaker backend, ui, mqtt and coredns into a few simple pods.
 The pods are isolated using network policies.
-The communication between the services within the same pod is then facilitated via the loopback interface.
-There is of course a drawback in security but at least netmaker is easy to run this way.
+The communication between the services within the same pod is facilitated via the loopback interface.
 The database is a sqlite file for simplicity.
 All the persistant volumes are mapped to a local folder for easy access just like a docker volume mount.

-I am using traefik with let'sencrypt but this can be swapped out easily with your choice of ingress.
+I am using traefik with let'sencrypt here but this can be swapped out easily with your choice of ingress.

 ### 01-namespace.yaml
 will create a namespace.
 If you change the name here you have to change it everywhere.